nikgraf/automerge-jumpstart/README.md

 ### Authentication

 Users use OPAQUE to authenticate with the server.
 After Login the server creates a session and stores it as HTTP-Only Cookie.
 The session is used to authenticate the user for authenticated requests and also to connect to the Websocket.

-### Todos

-- production setup (websocket and hardcoded localhost for api) and client hardcoded on server (see TODO)
-- password complexity
-- produce video